Timeline for Completion of Senior Honors Theses

 May 1

 First draft to thesis committee, including advisor.
-This draft should hve been completely read by the adviser and serves as a basis for the thesis defense, and for comments by the committee.
+This draft should have been completely read by the advisor and serves as a basis for the thesis defense, and for comments by the committee.

 Week before Memorial Day weekend